 Tax Deed Investments

 Tax deeds work much like tax liens when property taxes are in arrears—with one critical exception: the government or municipality takes immediate ownership of property.
-Tax deeds are sold at auction, and the investor with the highest bid wins ownership of that property.
-The investor negotiates repayment of this transaction by the homeowner, and income is earned through the interest assigned to the note.
-The investor can also decide to sell the property for a quick return.
+Tax deeds are then sold at auction, and the investor with the highest bid wins ownership of that property.
+The investor can rehab and flip the property, rent it, or sell it for a quick return.

 Tax deeds have the potential to garner quick and desirable returns in the right circumstances.